olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 - 32GB Memory
 - NCCS filesystem access (GPFS and NFS)

-**You have the same filesystem access as if you were on Summit, to both NFS and GPFS, as you will be working under your standard OLCF UID.**
+**NOTE: You have the same filesystem access as if you were on Summit, to both NFS and GPFS, as you will be working under your standard OLCF UID.**

 The CPU-only JupyterLab is limited to the above resources.

 The GPU-enabled JupyterLab will launch a notebook onto a resource containing a GPU (in addtion to the above resources).
 This allows you to experiment with GPU-enabled anaylytics from JupyterLab.

+**NOTE: These GPU-enabled labs are limited.
+You may get get a message saying the resource is not schedulable, if all GPUs in the pool are occupied.**

 Working within GPFS and NFS
 ---------------------------